 The emergence and evolution of multi-drug resistant organisms (MDROs) has required a more stringent approach to infection prevention and has resulted in legislative action in many states.
-"One" health careassociated infection (HAI) is now considered too many and there is a national initiative from IHI that states' health care organizations are required to have "zero tolerance" for health care-associated infections.
+"One" health care-associated infection (HAI) is now considered too many and there is a national initiative from IHI that states' health care organizations are required to have "zero tolerance" for health care-associated infections.
 Zero tolerance means the health care organization must implement measures that prevent all health care-associated infections to an irreducible level.
-The goal is zero health care-associated infections.
-Whether in the ambulatory or hospital setting, understanding the need for infection prevention and implementing the basic measures discussed in this document will provide safety for the HCW and patient.
+The goal is zero health care-associated infection prevention and implementing the basic measures discussed in this document will provide safety for the HCW and patient.